The Difference Between PTSD and Typical Stress Responses

-Again, when the stressor is resolved, a person dealing with the normal stress response is more likely than a person with PTSD to cease these behaviors and return to normal behavior.PTSD Response:
+Again, when the stressor is resolved, a person dealing with the normal stress response is more likely than a person with PTSD to cease these behaviors and return to their typical behavior.

 As described by the National Center for PTSD, research has shown that people with PTSD are likely to have more lasting problems with their health than those who do not have PTSD.
 Some of the physical issues include:

-- Musculoskeletal problems
+- Musculoskeletal problems.

-- Heart disease
+- Heart disease.

-- Gastrointestinal disorders
+- Gastrointestinal disorders.

-- Re-experiencing the traumatic event through nightmares or flashbacks
+- Re-experiencing the traumatic event through nightmares or flashbacks.

-- Displaying intense emotion when confronted with reminders of the event
+- Displaying intense emotion when confronted with reminders of the event.

-- Feeling hypervigilant at all times
+- Feeling hypervigilant at all times.

-- Having extreme responses to minor stimuli such as being startled
+- Having extreme responses to minor stimuli such as being startled.

-In addition, the individual with PTSD may be more likely to have a violent behavioral or emotional response to a minor stressor, such as being startled.
+PTSD results in a chemical and communication problem within the brain that leads to these heightened emotions and physical responses.
+The individual with PTSD may react in more extreme ways to stressors or unexpected events.
 Outbursts or defensive reactions can be provoked very easily.
 This can put a great strain on relationships and make the person uncomfortable or fearful of being in public places where a panic attack or violent reaction may occur.